 Do you remember phones from Sagem Wireless?
-Sagem phones were known for pocket-friendly prices.
+Sagem phones were known for their pocket-friendly prices.
+But without warning, they simply disappeared from the store shelves.
 What happened to them?
 Read on to find out.

-The above image shows what the Sagem MC 3000 and MW3020 looked like.
+The below image shows what the Sagem MC 3000 and MW3020 looked like.
 They were identical twins and were perhaps the most popular Sagem phones in these parts back then.
+Many people had their first taste of GSM technology with a Sagem phone.

 Here Is What happened To Sagem Phones